 Mike Tyson reveals how 100 men can defeat one gorilla

-In a recent interview with Ring Magazine, Mike Tyson shared his bold take on the viral debate of whether 100 men could defeat a gorilla in a fight.
+In an interview with Ring Magazine, Mike Tyson shared his bold take on the viral debate of whether 100 men could defeat a gorilla in a fight.
 Tyson, known for his fearlessness, confidently declared, “The gorilla’s in a lot of trouble” if the hundred men were all him in his prime.
 “He’s in so much f**king trouble.”

 Mike Tyson answers the big question ‼️